-Your Concierge Fee covers the cost of many of the basics of living at Brio, removing the worry of unexpected bills.
+Your concierge fee covers the cost of many of the basics of living at a Brio Retirement community, removing the worry of unexpected bills.

-This weekly fee (collected monthly) allows us to take care of the exterior of your home, maintain the grounds and gardens, and ensure that everything from our residents club lounge and fitness room, to the lifts in our Village Hub are spotlessly clean and ready to use.
+This weekly fee (collected monthly) allows us to take care of the exterior of your home, maintain the grounds and gardens, and ensure that everything from our homeowners club lounge and fitness suite, to the lifts in our community and apartment blocks, are spotlessly clean and ready to use.
 It also enables us to maintain the fire and call systems that protect your home.

-What’s more, this fee covers many of the things that make life at Brio such a pleasure – from essentials like broadband and shuttle buses, to our daily programme of social activities and the friendly team of professionals on hand to help, 24/7.
+What's more, this fee covers many of the things that make life at Brio such a pleasure - from essentials like heating your home, broadband and shuttle buses, to our daily programme of social activities and the friendly team of professionals no hand to help, 24/7.

 You can look forward to a wide range of social and leisure activities each day.
-Our events programme offers a variety of pursuits, from exercise classes, coffee mornings, wine tasting and bridge, to outings to places of interest and the theatre.
-(Please note, some activities or outings may incur a charge)
+Our events programme offers a variety of pursuits, from exercise classes, coffee mornings, wine tasting and bridge, to outings to places of interest and the theaetre.
+(Please note, activities may vary and some activities or outings may incur a charge).

 Rest assured, there will always be a member of staff on hand, who you know and trust, 24/7, 365 days a year.
 So in the event of an emergency, such as a fall, illness or accident, there will always be someone there to help you and provide immediate assistance, day or night.

-Your fee covers all on-site and off-site administration which is managed and operated by Brio Retirement Living.
+Your fee covers all on-site and off-site administration, managed and operated by Brio Retirement Living.

 Your personal broadband and any inter-property telephone calls you make are automatically included.